+BEHIND THE BITS

+EMAN

+000

+a

 Game Design student Sara Wakeman is far sighted, but it has nothing to do with her eyes.
-She's combined her passion for games with what she's learned in school to transform an idea to innovation.
-Her Student Innovation Project (SIP) is an interactive-audiorole-playing game-and-Braille-controller combo that helps the visually impaired.
+She's combined her passion for games with what she's learned in school o transform an idea to innovation.
+Her Student Innovation Project (SIP) is an interactive-audioole-playing game-and-Braille-controller combo that helps the visually impaired.
 This might very well be the first full-fledged design of its kind in the country.
 It's more than a puzzle platform, it's a fully-interactive experience for visually-impaired gamers.

+\bigcirc

+HISTORY

-D P lolo AKEMAN HISTORY Because of UAT's highly specialized and well-respected game design program, Sara journeyed from her home in South Salem, N.Y., about an hour from Times Square, to UAT in Tempe, Ariz.
+Because of UAT's highly specialized and well-respected game design program, Sara journeyed from her home in South Salem, N.Y., about an hour from Times Square, to UAT in Tempe, Ariz.
 She found just what she needed in the game design program at UAT, where students don't just plan for their futures, they start working on projects using ideas that will affect our future.
 For Sara and other students, a big draw to UAT was the individualized attention in classes with fewer students.

 When talking to students about selecting their SIP projects, UAT Professor Craig Belanger provides the advice, "Make something you're passionate about that has a real-world application."

 For awhile, Sara had been contemplating her idea, but it was Professor Belanger and the SIP opportunity that made her realize the time is now.

+"People joke about video games, casually participants verbally through the game. saying 'What, are you blind?' if you When the story describes a scene and then haven't played this game or that game. provides verbal options, the gamer can It made me start to think, what about choose the pathway by hitting the Braille lathose who ARE blind or who otherwise beled buttons on the controller to achieve have a visual limitation or other physical the desired result. challenge?"

-Because of UAT's highly specialized and well-respected game design program, Sara journeyed from her home in South Salem, N.Y., about an hour from Times Square, to UAT in Tempe, Ariz.
-She found just what she needed in the game Inspired by what she learned in an Art History class, Sara chose the game title Fragments of Ara Pacis (Ara Pacis is Latin for Altar of Peace) for her game to depict the actual historical altar created in honor of Augustus which represented a time of peace.
-DETAILS What's even more unique about this story is how it's experienced.
-Rather than having a video screen, the screen in Sara's visually impaired adaptation is completely blank.
+Inspired by what she learned in an Art History class, Sara chose the game title Fragments of Ara Pacis (Ara Pacis is Latin for Altar of Peace) for her game to depict the actual historical altar created in honor of Augustus which represented a time of peace.

+DETAILS

 The game becomes an interactive story book, where your pathway choices impact what occurs and ultimately decide the game's conclusion.
-The "Text to Speech" modality was incorporated into the game's programming to bring Sara's script to life, allowing it to jump off the screen and guide participants verbally through the game.
-When the story describes a scene and then provides verbal options, the gamer can choose the pathway by hitting the Braille labeled buttons on the controller to achieve the desired result.
-Her project's three-part creation included:
+The "Text to Speech" modality was incorporated into the game's programming to bring Sara's script to life, allowing it to jump off the screen and guide

+BEHIND THE BITS // ISSUE FOUR